Client Onboarding,

 Depends on volume, geography, and what you're using it for.
 We use providers such as Entrust Onfido, Veriff, Yoti and Stripe Identity for ID&V, then check the GOV.UK digital identity register if right-to-work or DBS checks are in scope.
 We pick during the audit, you sign the contract with the provider, no agency markup.

-Are e-signatures actually legally binding here?
+Are e-signatures legally binding here?

 Yes.
 Under the UK eIDAS regulation, an electronic signature can't be denied legal effect or admissibility solely because it's electronic.
 For standard B2B engagement letters and T&Cs, a simple electronic signature is usually enough.
 For deeds, witnessed documents or anything higher-risk, we flag the execution rules instead of treating it like a normal PDF.